 After completing a MSc in Environmental management, Andy went on to become a secondary school geography teacher.
 He is delighted to have joined the Trust to focus his education efforts around his passion for wildlife and conservation.
 Outside of work, Andy is happiest when spending time with his family and telling people about ‘boring’ documentaries he has watched.

 Annie started with the Trust as a volunteer in 2016 and a year later she joined the Pollinating the Peak team.
 Her role is exciting and varied with no two days the same!
 Learning, talking and teaching people about bumblebees is one of her favourite things to do.
-She balances work with studying for an MSc in Wildlife Biology & Conservation and spends any spare time climbing and hill-walking in the UK & abroad.
+She balances work with studying for an MSc in Wildlife Biology and Conservation and spends any spare time climbing and hill-walking in the UK and abroad.

 Bex has a background in invertebrate ecology and conservation.
 She has been studying the ecology and identification of our wild bees and wasps for the past seven years and enjoys sharing her enthusiasm and knowledge by running events and identification workshops.
 As Conservation Officer for Kent North East Coast, Bex will be working with farmers and landowners to create high-quality pollinator habitats.

-Making a Buzz for the Coast Outreach and Volunteer Officer
+Outreach and Volunteer Officer

 Lauren has a background in wildlife surveying and research, with a keen interest in botany and pollinators.
 Previous work roles have focused on public engagement and she enjoys sharing her enthusiasm for nature.
 Lauren works with our volunteers and local communities to raise awareness for some of Kent’s rarest bumblebees and their role in our environment.
 Outside of work she can be found exploring wild spaces, hiking and camping.
 Spending as much of her free time outdoors as possible.

-Making a Buzz for the Coast Admin & Finance Officer
+Admin & Finance Officer

 Wanda joined the Trust in November 2017.
 She has a background in zoology and finance, is passionate about conserving the environment and is looking forward to learning more about bumblebees.
 In her spare time, Wanda enjoys spending time with her husband and children, travelling and learning new cultures, going for walks with her dog and doing things in and around the house.
 She also loves pottering around in her garden and seeing bumblebees happily foraging.